 From this image volume, perspective views can be extracted, like it is demonstrated with the mummy’s head.
 As can be seen later, it can be viewed from arbitrary directions, and its components like the linen cover can be removed and restored.
 The unwrapping on screen, therefore, is non-destructive.
 Since images have been generated with an x-ray technique, the original color has naturally been lost.
 The colors you see on screen are artificial.
-A frontal photograph of the mummy was mapped on the outer surface.
+In addition, a frontal photograph of the mummy was mapped on the outer surface.

 On the other hand, the mummy is “intelligent”: With the procedure developed in Hamburg, information about objects can be saved in a way which makes it possible to access them in context on screen.
 For example, an observer can click a certain part of the image to obtain information about the chosen area.
 This function, though, is only available in the exhibition and not yet on the web.

 The computer tomographical recordings have kindly been made by the Radiological Clinic of the University Medical Center Hamburg-Eppendorf.

 Back to the Virtual Mummy